mcwelling/bc/vue-front/README.md

 # AWS Backend System

-Backend login credentials will be provided with the submission.
+Backend login credentials will be provided with the submission on Drexel Learn (Blackboard).